gazelle93/gazelle93/README.md

 # Hi there 👋 Welcome to my page!

 My name is <a href="http://www.linkedin.com/in/mingyou-sung-0449a0184/">Mingyou Sung</a>.
-I'm an NLP researcher & ML developer in Montreal, Quebec, Canada.
+I'm an AI researcher (NLP Specialist) in Montreal, Quebec, Canada.

 Here's some info about me!
 - Languages: English (Professional Working Proficiency), Korean (Native)